Natalie WeberResearch Scientist

 Implementation and evaluation of environmental mitigation measures (bats, birds, sand lizards, smooth snakes) for electrification of German railway.
 PHV Service Tharandt, Germany.

-Field work and data analyses for environmental impact assessments on birds and bats (wind energy, road construction, construction areas).
+Field work and data analyses for environmental impact assessments on birds and bats (wind energy, road construction, construction areas, quarries).
 Büro für Faunistik, Naturschutz und Biostatistik Burkard Pfeiffer (FNB), Germany.

 Bat call analyses for environmental impact assessments at wind farms in Germany and Switzerland.
 Dr. Oliver Behr, Germany.